Learn the science behind:

 Extraction used in chemistry

-Making vanilla extract uses a very common chemical process, that, if you’ve had some chemistry at school, you will have probably heard of: extraction.
-Extraction is used a lot in the field of organic chemistry.
-With extraction chemists can split and purify different components from a solution.
+Making vanilla extract uses a very common chemical process: extraction.
+Using extraction chemists split and purify different components from a liquid.

 Chemists often end up with a mixture of molecules in their reaction beakers whereas they are only interested in one.
 The trick is to remove all the undesired components.
 Their are various separation techniques to do this, chemists can use heat, membranes and filters for instance.
 But another way is to use a difference in solubility of the components: in comes extraction.